ekasit-ja/pcj-django/README.md

 #vacuum = true
 #chown-socket = root:root
 #chmod-socket = 666
+#listen = 512
 ```
+5. execute `sysctl -w net.core.somaxconn=512` to increase system request size (this is a test to fix 502 error when server is on for a long period of time) and add `net.core.somaxconn=512` to file `/etc/sysctl.conf` for permanent change the request size
-5. execute `uwsgi tutorial.ini` and browse website to check if it is working or not. (static files will not be served at this point)
+6. execute `uwsgi tutorial.ini` and browse website to check if it is working or not. (static files will not be served at this point)
-6. if everything is fine, comment line `http = 0.0.0.0:8000` and remove comment from the rest
+7. if everything is fine, comment line `http = 0.0.0.0:8000` and remove comment from the rest
-7. create service file at `/etc/systemd/system/uwsgi.service` to enable us to use command `service uwsgi restart`.
+8. create service file at `/etc/systemd/system/uwsgi.service` to enable us to use command `service uwsgi restart`.
 This service file will run uWSGI in emperor mode.
 (Emperor mode means uWSGI will restart automatically when initial file is modified.).
 Paste below code into the file.
 ```
 [Unit]
 Description=uWSGI service (in emporer mode) for www.pcjindustries.co.th run by Django